-- Emission factors were made reference to Appendix 27 to the Main Board Listing Rules and their referred documentation as set out by Hong Kong Exchanges and Clearing Limited, unless stated otherwise.
-Scope 3 emissions were only calculated based on the available emission factors from the referred documentation. - The quantities of refrigerants were estimated according to the refrigerant replacement rate for all refrigerant-consuming equipment.
-The 100-year Global Warming Potential (GWP 100) values of R-22, R-134a, R-404a, and R410 were made with reference to the Fifth Assessment Report (AR5) of the Intergovernmental Panel on Climate Change. - Emission factors for combustion of natural gas for stationary source was made reference to GHG Emissions from Stationary Combustion (Chinese), provided by the Greenhouse Gas Protocol. - According to The Ministry of Ecology and Environment of People's Republic of China (2022): Emission factor of 0.5810 tCO2e/MWh was used for purchased electricity from the National Grid of the PRC in 2022/23; Emission factor of 0.6101 tCO2e/MWh was used for purchased electricity from the National Grid of the PRC in 2021/22. - According to the International Renewable Energy Agency ("IRENA") Vietnam Energy Profile (2022): Emission factor of 0.357 kgCO2e/kWh was used for electricity generated in Vietnam in 2022. - CO2 emissions from the Group's business air travels were reported in accordance with the International Civil Aviation Organisation (ICAO) Carbon Emission Calculator. - The calculation of intensity in terms of area is based on the following: agriculture land area is 175,114,355 m2, made up of 123,857,345 m2 of Novagro S.A., and 51,257,010 m2 of Argotanto; building area of the Hotel Operation is 15,997 m2; the area of the Property Investment Operation office is 131 m2; and altogether 175,130,483 m2 as total area of the Group. - Total GHG Emissions may not equal total of emission sources or sub-totals due to rounding errors.
+Emission factors were made reference to Appendix C2 to the Main Board Listing Rules and their referred documentation as set out by Hong Kong Exchanges and Clearing Limited, unless stated otherwise.
+Scope 3 emissions were only calculated based on the available emission factors from the referred documentation.

+- The quantities of refrigerants were estimated according to the refrigerant replacement rate for all refrigerant-consuming equipment.
+The 100-year Global Warming Potential (GWP 100) values of R-22, R-134a, R-404a, and R410 were made with reference to the Fifth Assessment Report (AR5) of the Intergovernmental Panel on Climate Change. - Emission factors for combustion of natural gas for stationary source was made reference to GHG Emissions from Stationary Combustion (Chinese), provided by the Greenhouse Gas Protocol. - According to The Ministry of Ecology and Environment of People's Republic of China (2023): Emission factor of 0.5703 tCO,e/MWh was used for purchased electricity from the National Grid of the PRC in 2023/24; Emission factor of 0.5810 tCO,e/MWh was used for purchased electricity from the National Grid of the PRC in 2022/23. - According to the International Renewable Energy Agency ("IRENA") Bolivia Energy Profile (2023): Emission factor of 0.299 kgCO,e/ kWh was used for electricity generated in Bolivia in 2023/24; Emission factor of 0.357 kgCO2e/kWh was used for electricity generated in Bolivia in 2022/23. - CO, emissions from the Group's business air travels were reported in accordance with the International Civil Aviation Organisation (ICAO) Carbon Emission Calculator. - The calculation of intensity in terms of area is based on the following: agriculture land area is 175,114,355 m2, made up of 123,857,345 m2 of Novagro S.A., and 51,257,010 m2 of Argotanto; the area of the Property Investment Operation office is 131 m2; and altogether 175,130,483 m2 as total area of the Group. - Total GHG Emissions may not equal total of emission sources or sub-totals due to rounding errors.